arthur-nepomuceno/driven-pj03-driveneats/README-thoughtProcess.txt

     - First I need to get the choises infos.
     - Then I need to insert it inside the official message.

+002.2 What do I want to happen now?
+R:
+    I want the message to be sent to the whastapp of the restaurant.

+002.3 How do I want it to happen?
+R:
+    -  By linking the order button with a link to the whatsapp of restaurant.
+    - By adding the message it.